 I particularly love doing these retreats and sharing the beauty of the island where I am so fortunate to live.
 San Juan Island is closer to British Columbia’s Vancouver Island than it is to mainland USA, and those of us who live here consider it paradise.
 Our retreat home is the serene and sparkling Island Inn at 123 West, about a minute’s walk from the ferry.
 We’ll spend one afternoon cruising on the interisland ferry, circling amongst the four ferry-served islands while I teach.
 Island Wools, our local yarn shop, is just a two-minute walk if you suddenly need something.
 To learn about the lodging choices, download Island Inn Room Guide for Cat’s 2019 Retreats.

 Our gathering space looks out on neighboring islands and on into the wild blue yonder.
 Imagine sipping your morning coffee and watching the sun rise over Brown Island, painting the sky like a beautiful rose-gold skein of cashmere!
 Afternoons are free for exploring the island.
 You can stroll about the village or the waterside park, visit the Whale Museum, wander the network of docks and fantasize about life aboard, walk along quiet forested roads, or rent a bike and intimately explore the island’s byways.
 Or savor a sweet afternoon nap in your ultra-soft sheets!
 There are alpaca farms, hiking trails, beaches, an outdoor sculpture museum, harbor seals, and more.

-(The throw shown here is warped with 2 skeins of multi-color sock yarn and the weft is two skeins of blue worsted weight—see what your stash can become?)
+(The throw pictured above is warped with 2 skeins of multi-color sock yarn and the weft is two skeins of blue worsted weight—see what your stash can become?)